 How to Bail Out of Jail in Illinois

-Chicago Criminal Lawyers at Mitchell S. Sexner & Associates LLC Explain Posting Bail
+Chicago Bail Lawyers at Mitchell S. Sexner & Associates LLC Explain Posting Bail

 Personal Recognizance Bond (I Bond)

-Section 110-2 states that you may be released from custody “upon your own recognizance” if the court is “of the opinion” that you will 1) show up to court as required before or after a conviction, 2) that you do not pose a danger to the safety of the community or to other individuals, and 3) that you will comply with all of the conditions of bail, including giving your current address to the Clerk of the Court on the bond slip, as well as immediately notifying the Clerk’s office of any changes.
-In Illinois, a recognizance bond is commonly referred to as an “I Bond” or “signature bond”.
+Depending on the nature of the charge and your past criminal record, sometimes the police officer is able to release you from custody without requiring you to post any amount of cash bail at all.
+Section 110-2 states that you may be released from custody "upon your own recognizance" if the court is "of the opinion" that: 1) you will show up to court as required before or after a conviction, 2) you do not pose a danger to the safety of the community or to other individuals, and 3) you will comply with all of the conditions of bail, including giving your current address to the Clerk of the Court on the bond slip, as well as immediately notifying the Clerk's office of any changes.
+In Illinois, a recognizance bond is commonly referred to as an "I Bond", a personal recognizance bond or "signature bond".
 You will not be required to post any money or other security, as your signature on the bond slip is your security.

 With a personal recognizance bond, although no money is actually posted, there will still be a designated monetary amount on the bond slip, which becomes relevant only if you fail to appear in court as required.
 Upon your failure to appear, if no reasonable explanation is provided to the court explaining your absence, the court may enter an order "forfeiting" your bond.
 If you then fail to appear within 30 days, or at the next scheduled court date if it is after 30 days, the court may then enter a judgment of bond forfeiture, for the full dollar amount designated on your bond slip.
 For example, if you were released on a felony retail theft case upon a $10,000.00 I Bond, a judgment of $10,000.00 would be entered against you if you failed to appear, and it could be subject to collection by the Clerk's office.
 Section 110-2 does caution however, that the rules of bail are to be "liberally construed" to allow for criminal contempt of court proceedings in the event of a violation of bail bond as the preferred method of enforcing bail violations rather than a monetary loss.